 Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, technicians with United Launch Alliance (ULA) remove the protective blankets from one payload fairing half for the Landsat 9 spacecraft on Aug.
 2, 2021.
 The two halves of the ULA payload fairing will be secured around Landsat 9 to protect it during launch atop the ULA Atlas V rocket.
 Landsat 9 will launch on the Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-The United Launch Alliance Atlas V booster for NASA’s Landsat 9 mission arrives at the Vertical Integration Facility at Space Launch Complex 3 at Vandenberg Space Force Base in California, on July 12, 2021.
+The United Launch Alliance Atlas V booster for NASA’s Landsat 9 mission is positioned inside the Vertical Integration Facility at Space Launch Complex 3 at Vandenberg Space Force Base in California on Aug.
+26, 2021.
 The Landsat 9 mission will launch atop the Atlas V rocket from Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

 Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, both United Launch Alliance (ULA) payload fairings are secured around the Landsat 9 spacecraft on Aug.
 16, 2021.
 The fairings will encase and protect Landsat 9 during launch atop the ULA Atlas V rocket.
 Landsat 9 will launch on the Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, the second half of two United Launch Alliance Atlas V payload fairings for NASA’s Landsat 9 satellite is raised to the vertical position on June 21, 2021.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, United Launch Alliance (ULA) technicians prepare to align the two ULA Atlas V rocket payload fairings for NASA’s Landsat 9 satellite on June 22, 2021.
 The fairings will encapsulate the satellite for its launch atop the Atlas V from Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida.
 Landsat 9 will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 It will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near-infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, technicians attach a crane to NASA’s Landsat 9 observatory for its lift to a fixture structure on July 12, 2021.
-Landsat 9 will launch on a United Launch Alliance Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
-The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multiuser spaceport.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, the Landsat 9 spacecraft, secured in the United Launch Alliance (ULA) payload fairing, is lowered onto a platform inside the transfer tower for closeout operations on Aug.
+19, 2021.
+Landsat 9 will launch on a ULA Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
+The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

 Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, protective blanks are removed from the United Launch Alliance (ULA) payload fairings for the Landsat 9 spacecraft on Aug.
 2, 2021.
 The two halves of the ULA payload fairing will be secured around Landsat 9 to protect it during launch atop the ULA Atlas V rocket.
 Landsat 9 will launch on the Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.